ETIQ-AI/ml-testing/README.md

 ## Etiq AI

-In order to start working with the Etiq AI platform you will need to sign-up to our dashboard and then install the python package.
+In order to start working with the Etiq AI platform you will need to sign-up to our dashboard: https://dashboard.etiq.ai/ and then install the python package.
 This repository provides a number of notebooks and examples that show how easy it is to use and work with the Etiq.

 ### Docs